scribd/go-sdk/README.md

 ### Logging & tracing middleware

 `go-sdk` ships with a `Logger` middleware.
-When used, it assigns a random UUID as a `RequestID`, if none exists, and it opens a new span using Datadog's `ddtrace` library.
-The span has a corresponding `SpanID` that is used to easily create sub-spans for application performance monitoring (APM).
-The `RequestID` is used for request-scoped logs correlation.
+When used, it tries to retrieve the `RequestID`, `TraceID` and `SpanID` from the incoming context.
+Then, middleware assigns those values to the log entries for further correlation.

-Example usage of the middleware:
+#### HTTP server middleware

 ```go
 func main() {